 It shall be the duty of the members of this congregation to attend the public worship services faithfully, to partake frequently of the Holy Communion, to partake in the work and activities of the Church to the best of their ability, to contribute toward the support of the Church as God has prospered them, and to provide for the Christian training of their children at home, and through Sunday School, Confirmation classes and other agencies of this congregation for that purpose.

-ARTICLE VI OFFICERS

-The Principal Officers of this congregation shall be a President, a Vice President, a Recording Secretary, a Financial Secretary and a Treasurer.

-Other officers include members of the congregational Boards, and such others as provided in the By-Laws.
-Qualifications for holding office, the method of selection, term of office, the duties and responsibilities of an officer, and provisions for filling an in-term vacancy shall be provided in the By-Laws, Article 4.

-ARTICLE VII AUTHORITY IN THE CONGREGATION
+ARTICLE VI GOVERNMENT OF THE CONGREGATION

 A. Governing Body

 The Voters' Assembly, consisting of all voting members as defined in Article V shall be the governing body and shall administer all congregational affairs, material and spiritual.
-The establishment and conduct of the Council, Boards, Committees, appointed officers, and all organizations within the congregation, such as Stephen Ministry, Christian Day School, Sunday School, special interest groups, and choirs, shall at all times be subject to the approval and supervision of the Voters’ Assembly.
+The establishment and conduct of the Council, Boards, Committees, appointed officers, and all organizations within the congregation, such as Christian Day School, Sunday School, special interest groups, and choirs, shall at all times be subject to the approval and supervision of the Voters’ Assembly.
 The Church Council shall be responsible to the Voters’ Assembly for the day to day administration of church business which may be carried out by staff, congregational Boards, or appointed officers or committees.
 The Voters’ Assembly may void, substitute, or amend resolutions of the Council.
-Matters of doctrine and conscience shall be decided by the Word of God; any other matter shall be decided by a majority of the Voters’ Assembly; unless otherwise specified by the Constitution and By-Laws.
+Matters of doctrine and conscience shall be decided by the Word of God; any other matter shall be decided by a majority of the Voters’ Assembly, unless otherwise specified by the Constitution and By-Laws.

 B. Right of Calling